KarthikKadambi/homebase/src/pages/notes/what-is-communication.md

 ---
 date: 2025-11-02T12:00:00-07:00
-description: Learn how communication works—sender, medium, signals, and feedback—and why it’s the starting point for understanding computer networks and the Internet.
+description: Learn how communication works and why it’s the starting point for understanding computer networks and the Internet.
 image: /assets/images/posts/communication.png
 slug: what-is-communication
 title: What Is Communication | The Foundation of Networking